New Year’s Resolution Spread

 Have you ever wondered why your New Years resolutions fail?
 Have you wondered how to make them succeed instead?
 In my book on Tarot spreads, Tarot: Get the Whole Story, one of the spreads I introduced is one I call New Year’s Resolution Spread.
 (By the way, in that chapter I did a reading with that spread for Don Juan.)

 The first card in that spread can be interpreted either as “What New Year’s resolution might you make?” (if you need a suggestion) or “What do you need to know about your New Year’s resolution?” (if you already have one in mind.)
-The spread has several other positions (I’ll leave it to you to get the book to see the whole spread), but an important one that you might want to think about is this: “What obstacles may block you from keeping your resolution?”
+The spread has several other positions (see below), but an important one that you might want to think about is this: “What obstacles may block you from keeping your resolution?”

 You can do a simple reading with those two cards, or you can use the full spread for a more detailed reading.